 Making the effort to learn to write Chinese characters may seem daunting, but it doesn’t have to be!
 Forget the old “write the character 10 times in your notebook” method.
 With the right tools and apps, you can learn to write Chinese in an exciting, fun, and engaging way.
 This is especially important when you’re learning how to read, speak, and write at the same time.

-I’ve been using it for two years now and it’s by far my favorite tool to learn how to write Chinese.
+I’ve been using it for three years now and it’s by far my favorite tool to learn how to write Chinese.
 I’ll explain why below, but do yourself a favor: if you don’t read the rest of this tutorial, just try Skritter yourself and see why I say this.
+(FYI…they have a 7-day free trial)

 I don’t hesitate to tell you that Skritter is one of the best tools out there to help you learn to write Chinese.
 It’s available on both desktop and mobile phones, and is extremely user friendly.
 It’s a great tool for continuous practice, in that it makes you write each character from scratch every single time.
 They also give stroke level feedback and progress feedback.